-It is easier to lose weight on a vegetarian lifestyle and it offers a drastic decrease in the chances of being overweight or obese.
+It is easier to lose weight when following a healthy whole food vegan diet and it offers a drastic decrease in the chances of being overweight or obese.

 2. Reduced Risk of Chronic Diseases